Akimotorakiyu/Glitter/README.md

 # SHRIO (WIP)

-the next generation front-end framework demo, there is no need to diff
+An othter front-end framework demo, there is no need to diff

 - [x] basic no need to diff demo
 - [x] child component update